Skip to main content

 The groundwater standards for 1,4-dichlorobenzene were adopted in Cycle 1 (1985) and updated in Cycle 3 (1990).

-1,4-Dichlorobenzene is a man-made chemical that is used to make mothballs, bathroom deodorants, and some resins.
-Animal studies have shown that 1,4-dichlorobenzene can affect the kidneys and blood, cause liver tumors, and may affect the development of the nervous system.
+1,4-Dichlorobenzene is used to make mothballs, bathroom deodorants, and resins.
+Studies have shown that exposure to high levels of 1,4-dichlorobenzene can affect the kidneys and blood, cause liver tumors, and may affect nervous system development.

 Dichlorodifluoromethane